JamesC01/ZombieGardenTD/readme.txt

 I've become much more open minded when listening to guys like Casey Muratori, and I feel like I've learned a lot.
 The goal of this project is to apply the idea of writing code as simply as possible, without too much planning, and no premature abstraction.
 Another goal is to also just enjoy programming.
 Enjoy lower level C programming.
 Also partly to see if I even do enjoy it.
+I spent around 1 hour today workong on this project.

 10/02/2024

-I've spent 3 hours on this project so far (including doing the sprites) and I'm really enjoying it.
+I've spent 3 hours (2 hours today) on this project so far (including doing the sprites) and I'm really enjoying it.
 It feels very natural, and I'm not doing too much planning, it's just organically growing.
 I think planning should be a balance.
 Planning can be very difficult when there are lots of different things interacting.
 It's too much to keep in your head, or even written down, sometimes, so this gung-ho style of programming feels very nice.
 I like the idea of just loosely planning something, or thinking about a simple implementation of it, and then just doing it.
 It feels right.